 Purchases of land and property in the UK over a certain value are generally subject to Stamp Duty Land Tax (SDLT) in England and Northern Ireland or Land and Buildings Transaction Tax (LBTT) in Scotland.
 Introduced on 1st April 2018, the Welsh equivalent is the Land Transaction Tax (LTT).

 What is the Land Transaction Tax (LTT)?

 What's the difference between LTT and SDLT?

 The LTT broadly mirrors the SDLT, which it has replaced.
 However, there are a few differences:

 - there are different rates of tax

-- LTT contains certain additional rules relating to higher rates of residential property transactions
+- LTT contains certain additional rules relating to higher LTT rates for residential property transactions

-- LTT potentially has a stricter anti-avoidance regime - its 'General Anti-avoidance Rule' (GAAR) applies to 'artificial' tax avoidance whereas SDLT applies to 'abusive' arrangements.
-LTT also introduces a broad 'Targeted Anti-avoidance Rule' (TAAR) which is applicable to all reliefs which may be part of a ‘tax avoidance arrangement’ (arrangements for purchasing properties that were entered into largely for the purpose of avoiding taxation).
+- LTT has a potentially stricter anti-avoidance regime - its 'General Anti-Avoidance Rule' (GAAR) applies to 'artificial' tax avoidance, whereas the SDLT equivalent applies only to 'abusive' arrangements (a higher threshold).
+LTT also introduces a broad 'Targeted Anti-Avoidance Rule' (TAAR) which is applicable to all reliefs which may be part of a ‘tax avoidance arrangement’ (arrangements for purchasing properties that were entered into largely for the purpose of avoiding taxation).

 What is the Welsh Revenue Authority?